Brownstone (graphic novel)

 Brownstone is a young adult graphic novel written by Samuel Teer and illustrated by Mar Julia.
 It was published by HarperCollins in 2024.

 Plot

 When her mother goes abroad for work, fourteen-year-old Almudena is sent to stay with her estranged father, Xavier.
 Xavier, a Guatemalan immigrant with limited English, tries to involve her in the renovation of his historic brownstone, which he intends to rent out at affordable rates to combat rising gentrification.
 Feeling isolated due to the language barrier with her father, her unfamiliarity with Latin American culture, and judgements from locals who see her as an outsider because of her biracial background, Almudena initially resents Xavier and his neighborhood.
 As she learns more about the locals and they in turn get to know her, however, Almudena comes to better understand her father and becomes determined to finish the brownstone so her new friends are not forced out by rent hikes.

 Reception

-The book was awarded the Michael L. Printz Award in 2025.
+The book was given starred reviews by Kirkus Reviews and Publishers Weekly.